ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 - VirusTotal (https://developers.virustotal.com/reference)

 All keys are FREE to use, but mind that all these free APIs works with limits.
-For each of these services you can set your own key (edit config file by 'CONFIG' button in application).
+For each of these services you can set your own key (edit config file by 'CONFIG' button on main application window).